operator-framework/operator-sdk/doc/test-framework/scorecard.md

 - `kubeconfig` string - path to kubeconfig.
 If both the global `kubeconfig` and this field are set, this field is used for the plugin.
 - `namespace` string - namespace to run the plugins in.
 If not set, the default specified by the kubeconfig is used
 - `init-timeout` int - time in seconds until a timeout during initialization of the operator
 - `crds-dir` string - path to directory containing CRDs that must be deployed to the cluster.
-All CRD manifests must end in `_crd.yaml`
 - `namespaced-manifest` string - manifest file with all resources that run within a namespace.
 By default, the scorecard will combine `service_account.yaml`, `role.yaml`, `role_binding.yaml`, and `operator.yaml` from the `deploy` directory into a temporary manifest to use as the namespaced manifest.
 - `global-manifest` string - manifest containing required resources that run globally (not namespaced).
 By default, the scorecard will combine all CRDs in the `crds-dir` directory into a temporary manifest to use as the global manifest.